jmbothe/brooklyn-museum/README.md

-# The Walters Art Museum: Ancient Americas Collection Browser
+# The Brooklyn Museum: Collections Browser

 ## Client Problem Statement

-The curators of The Walters Art Museum's collection of Ancient American art and artifacts have requested a user interface to be built around the museum's [recently released API](http://api.thewalters.org/), which provides access to data on the museum's various collections' objects.
-The curators requested that interface allow users to browse the collection data across broad categories, as well as perform more fine-grained search queries.
-They also requested that users be able to mark objects as "favorites" for later viewing.
+The directors and curators of the Brooklyn Museum's various collections have requested a user interface to be built around the museum's database of collections objects using the associated API.
+They requested that interface allow users to browse the collection data across broad categories, as well as perform more fine-grained search queries.
+They also requested that users be able to mark objects as "favorites" for later viewing, and to be able to view object recommendations based on their favorites.

 ## Tech Stack